sdiehl/stephendiehl.com/posts/books.md

 Particularly the interviews with Simon Peyton Jones and Joe Armstrong are particularly good.

-**Essentials of Programming Languages** by Daniel Friedman and Mitchell Wand

-Friedman's and Wand's text is the best introduction to the operational interpretation of programming languages.
-It work its way up from simple register machines to the lambda calculus and discusses how various higher-order language features can be constructed on top of this foundation.

 **The Demon-Haunted World** Carl Sagan

 Carl Sagan's strangely prescient discussion about the role of science and